boukx/rotations/README.md

 ## Haste

-There is no concept of a haste softcap or diminishing returns for hunters as a whole; **more haste is better.**  Hell, more haste is _more_ better as the trend of haste stacking super-linearly increases our damage.
-There are hard hastecaps for individual rotations; however, when you hit one of these you should have already transitioned to a higher DPS rotation which will continue to scale with haste.
+There is no concept of a haste softcap or diminishing returns for hunters as a whole; **more haste is better.**  There are hard hastecaps for individual rotations; however, when you hit one of these you should have already transitioned to a higher DPS rotation which will continue to scale with haste.

 ![](./rotations.png)